RobCranfill/pracMonFront/README.md

     * TODO: can i just recall some records???
   * Updates local DB of data
   * Formats & displays chart data
  * TODO: UI framework?
-Or just one GET: ?
+Or just one GET: handler?

 ## Notes
  * Use phone as hotspot???

+* Option to show gaps in sessions (non-stacked data) - shows practice patterns